nokia/RED/docs/help/user_guide/working_with_RED/red_xml.md

 dealing with libraries.

-**Referenced libraries** \- holds a list of discovered or manually added libraries in current Project.At the bottom of pane, library auto discovery settings can be changed.
-More detail can be found under topic [Recognizing external libraries and variable files in RED
+**Referenced libraries** \- holds a list of discovered or manually added libraries in current Project.
+At the bottom of pane, library auto discovery and reloading settings can be changed.
+More details can be found under topic [Recognizing external libraries in RED

 **Paths** \- holds settings for user defined Python/ClassPath which are used for Libraries discovery and testcase execution, additionally relative paths